theangrytech-git/az-104-training/environment/1. Exam Questions/Implementing And Managing Azure Storage.md

 2. Upload the User List to the uksstoragemgmt Storage Account.

 #### Task 3: Copy it to another Storage Account/Region
-1. Utilize AzCopy to copy data securely to their equivalent Storage Accounts in UK West, ensuring efficiency in the data transfer process.
+1. Utilize AzCopy to copy data securely to their equivalent Storage Accounts in North Europe, ensuring efficiency in the data transfer process.
 </details>

 <details>